 ABA Feeding Therapy and Intervention

-- Distress in response to novel or different foods
+- Gagging, spitting, or vomiting in response to new foods

-- Losing weight or inability to maintain a healthy weight
+- Significant weight loss or difficulty maintaining a healthy weight

 ABA Feeding Therapy and Intervention